Fair value of financial instruments

 The following table presents information as of December 31, 2018 about significant unobservable inputs (Level 3) used in the valuation of assets measured at fair value on a recurring basis:

-The Company has recorded a warrant asset in relation to the contingent call option upon the occurrence of a “fundamental transaction”, as defined in the SEA.
-The fair value of the warrant asset (and related discount) at the date of issuance was determined using the Black-Scholes option pricing model, which was deemed not to be materially different than the fair value as would have been determined using an open simulation model such as the Monte Carlo.
+The Company held a warrant to purchase common shares of Alliance MMA.
+The fair value of the warrant asset (and related discount) at the date of issuance was determined using the Black-Scholes option pricing model.
 The Black-Scholes model uses a combination of observable inputs (Level 2) and unobservable inputs (Level 3) in calculating fair value.

 The assumptions used to measure the fair value of the warrants as of original issuance date and as of December 31, 2018 were as follows:

-The balances and levels of the assets measured at fair value on a non-recurring basis at December 31, 2018 are presented in the following table:
+The balances and levels of the assets measured at fair value on a recurring basis at December 31, 2018 are presented in the following table:

-A summary of the changes in the Company’s investment in warrants measured at fair value using significant unobservable inputs (Level 3) as of and for the year ended December 31, 2019 is as follows:
+A summary of the changes in the Company’s investment in warrants measured at fair value using significant observable inputs (Level 3) as of and for the quarter ended March 31, 2019 is as follows:

-The values of the investment in warrants at issuance and as of December 31, 2019 were $152,000 and $0, respectively, with a gain from the change in fair value of $55,000 for the year ended December 31, 2019 and is a component of other income in the accompanying consolidated statement of operations.
+The values of the investment in warrants at issuance and as of March 31, 2019 were $152,000 and $0, respectively, with a gain from the change in fair value of $55,000 for the quarter ended March 31, 2019 and is disclosed in the accompanying consolidated statement of operations.